pgrzankowski/ai-notepad/README.md

         ```

 5. **Access the Application:** Open your web browser and navigate to `http://localhost:5173` to start using AI Notepad.

+6. **Security Remarks** Because in this project one of the llm agents has power to execute queries to the database, I've seen some security issues when developing this appliation.
+Mainly when user runs the prompt which tells agent to alter his user_id theres a chance that model will accept it and query
+notes another or all users.
+The only solution I can think of at the moment is by rejecting queries with different user_id then this of currently log user.
+I will be fixing this problem in the near future.

 ## License